Matanbenami12/Identify_small_objects_SSD/README.md

 If our goal is to identify object at Images  we will choose SSD_resnet he its better then SSD_mobilenet.

-But if our goal is to identify object in Real time We will choose SSD_mobilenet, the SSD_mobilenet can't recognize well but SSD_mobilenet detects the object very fast in real time and in real time the speed is important.
+But if our goal is to identify object in Real time We will choose SSD_mobilenet, the SSD_mobilenet can't recognize well but SSD_mobilenet detects the object very fast in real time and in real time the detect speed is important.